Until the Day of Christ

 The phrase “

-Day of Jesus Christ” refers to his future coming when he will appear in glory and gather his saints to himself.
-It will be a time of judgment and salvation – condemnation and punishment for the wicked, but vindication and everlasting life for faithful disciples - (Romans 2:16, 1 Corinthians 1:8, 2 Corinthians 6:2, Ephesians 4:30).
+Day of Jesus Christ” refers to the future coming of Jesus when he will appear and gather his saints.
+It will be a time of judgment and salvation – condemnation and punishment for the wicked, but vindication and everlasting life for the faithful - (Romans 2:16, 1 Corinthians 1:8, 2 Corinthians 6:2, Ephesians 4:30).

-In his letters to the Thessalonians, Paul equated this day with the expectation of the “Day of the Lord” in the Hebrew Bible, an event that would destroy some, but mean life and salvation for others - (1 Thessalonians 5:1-2, 2 Thessalonians 2:1-9).
+In his letters to the Thessalonians, Paul equated this day with the expectation of the “Day of the Lord” from the Hebrew Bible.
+That event would end in “everlasting destruction” for some, but life and salvation for many others - (1 Thessalonians 5:1-2, 2 Thessalonians 2:1-9).

-Some believers chose a different path and made themselves “enemies of the cross of Christ, whose end is destruction, whose God is their belly, and whose glory is in their shame, who mind earthly things.”
+Some believers choose a different path and thus make themselves “enemies of the cross of Christ, whose end is destruction, whose God is their belly, and whose glory is in their shame, who mind earthly things.”
+Paul, however, is determined to qualify for the “resurrection from the dead” no matter the cost.
+If he fails to do so, all else is loss.

-• Those who worship God in the Spirit and rejoice in Jesus have their citizenship in heaven, from whence we look for the Savior, the Lord Jesus Christ, who shall change our lowly body, that it may be fashioned like his glorious body.”
+In contrast, the men and women who “render divine service in the Spirit and have no confidence in the flesh” are the very ones who “worship God in the Spirit and rejoice in Jesus have their citizenship in heaven, from whence we look for the Savior, the Lord Jesus Christ, who shall change our lowly body, that it may be fashioned like his glorious body.”
+Those who press on by the Spirit and place no value in the things of the flesh will reap perfection on the Day of Christ when Jesus raises them from the dead.

-The coming resurrection of the righteous is necessary to “complete” or “perfect” us.
-It is not optional but central to the Apostolic doctrine of salvation.
-The process of salvation will remain incomplete until the resurrection occurs on the “Day of Christ.”
-It will mean receiving a new body of the same nature as the glorious body of the Risen Jesus and exchanging our mortal state for an immortal and glorified body like his.
+The coming resurrection of the righteous is necessary to “complete” our salvation.
+It is not optional but central to the Apostolic doctrine.
+The process of salvation will remain incomplete until the resurrection occurs on the Last Day.

 • Day of the Lord - (Jesus will arrive to gather his people on the Day of the Lord.
 In the New Testament, this event becomes the Day of Christ)